Vishesh1110/aps.github.io/README.md

 ***Algorithms***
 * Binary Search Tree: Binary search tree follows all properties of binary tree and its left child contains values less than the parent node and the right child contains values greater than the parent node.
 This hierarchical structure allows for efficient Searching, Insertion, and Deletion operations on the data stored in the tree.
+* Binary search trees (BSTs) can facilitate live premiering and notifying by efficiently organizing and retrieving scheduled premiere times.
+Nodes can represent scheduled events sorted by time, allowing quick insertion and deletion operations.
+BST traversal enables timely notifications to users based on upcoming premieres, ensuring a smooth and organized viewing experience.

 ***Time and Space Complexity***
 * Time Complexity: O(logn) on average for insertion, deletion and search operations, O(n) in the worst case, where n is the number of nodes in the tree.